 Kimberly Gilsdorf, MBA

-Kim focuses on resourcing Perigee Fund’s grantees and partners in the area of workforce development.
-She is energized by opportunities to build organizational and leadership capacity, the critical role of front-line professionals serving families, and a commitment to learning through action.
+Kim focuses on resourcing Perigee’s grantees and partners.
+She is energized by opportunities to build organizational and leadership capacity, the critical role of front-line professionals serving families, and a commitment to learning in action.
 She believes that the time spent working alongside grantee partners is as important as the financial resources Perigee invests.
-She comes most recently from FSG and has led complex workforce development initiatives and helped build community-based organizations.
+She has led complex workforce development initiatives and has direct experience building community-based organizations.

 Teresa is the hub of Perigee’s work.
 She works with the team to build the processes through which Perigee Fund resources grantees and partners with others.
 She has a deep appreciation for the power of strong and secure relationships in very young children’s lives and a commitment to the role of philanthropy in working collaboratively to affect systemic barriers.
 She brings a decade of experience at the Bill & Melinda Gates Foundation working with the Washington State and Early Learning teams.